AUAP/AP2018_Submission/Final_Project/Readme.md

 2/ Take a look again on all the mini exercises and all the questions that were set.
 Is there any one that you want to explore further?

-3/ Is there any assigned text (from both Software Studies and Aesthetic Programming) that you are especially connected with and you want to explore in a deeper way?
+3/ Is there any assigned/suggested text (from both Aesthetic Programming and Software Studies) that you are especially connected with and you want to explore in a deeper way?
 (Do you particularly/partially agree or disagree on some of the points in the selected article?
 Why?)

 4/ Is there any particular technical area that you want to explore and employ in this project?